 which focuses on clients who need non-income-tax services.
 Using your loan amount, you can pay invest in marketing strategies such as:

 - Sponsored social media posts

 - Other marketing efforts that will attract new customers

 3. Training and Specialization

-There have been many tax law changes lately.
-Due to this, it may be worth your time and money to pay for training courses that will teach you and your staff about these modifications.
+Due to recent tax law changes, it may be worthwhile to pay for training courses that will teach you and your staff about updated accounting practices and rules.

-In addition, as you likely know, accounting firms can charge higher rates when they specialize.
-There are many incremental certifications in different accounting fields which will allow you to charge a higher rate.
-In fact, The 2018 Institute of Management Accountants released a 2018 study showing that accounting professionals who have a Certified Managerial Accountant (CMA) credential, or Certified Public Accountant (CPA) credential make an average of 40 to 60 percent more income than those without either credential.
+In addition, as you likely know, accounting firms can charge higher rates when they have a specialty.
+There are many incremental certifications in different accounting fields that will allow you to charge higher rates.

 5. Location or Facilities

-If you’re currently be crammed into a small location, you could move to a larger space, or open an office in another city that is popular for your target niche.
+If your accounting firm is currently crammed into a small location, you could move to a larger space, or open an office in another city that is popular for your target niche.
 You might also consider converting from leasing to owning your own commercial property.